The ‘American dream’ isn’t for everyone ~ By Miranda Marquit

 - 2. The homebuying process can take forever

 As a first-time homeowner, I had no idea how long the process would take.
-It’s possible to have it all wrapped up in a week or two, but most of us need much longer.
+Looking at homes for sale, applying for a mortgage, doing a home inspection, it’s possible to have it all wrapped up in a week or two, but most of us need much longer.
 Just getting the paperwork done can take four or five weeks.

 When we finally sold our home, the closing date was two months after the buyers put in an offer.
 They had a bit of irregularity in their income, and that needed to be sorted before we could close.

 If you have your ducks in a row, the whole real estate buying process goes smoother, even if it is your first time buying a house.
 Have your documentation in order, know your income is high enough, and make sure your down payment is ready to go.
 The better prepared you are, the less time it takes.
 It also helps to have a qualified realtor guide you throughout the process.

 Even if you have everything together, though, it can still take longer than you thought.
 Be ready for that possibility.

 - 3. Don’t let emotion rule your decision